Key takeaways

 Why is my order picking method important?

-When you’re not based in the warehouse day to day, it can be difficult to pick up on areas for improvement.
+When you’re not based in the warehouse on a day-to-day basis, it can be challenging to identify areas for improvement.
 After all, if orders are fulfilled on time, then the system works well, right?
 Perhaps.

 In reality, order picking costs can often be as much as 60% of the total cost of warehousing.
-Therefore, examining whether the current system is efficient could save money, reduce errors, and increase customer satisfaction.
+Efficient order picking for small business warehouses is critical for controlling costs, reducing errors, and maintaining customer satisfaction.

 The right picking method can also make employees’ jobs easier; an inefficient system that sees warehouse staff darting back and forth won’t lead to the best results or happy staff members.